oluwashane/ntask/README.md

 # ntask
-# About: The api takes record of tasks for now more to come...
+# About: The api takes records of tasks, for now.
 # Resource: Building API's with Node Js